The answer is a qualified yes

 MacinCloud also offers eGPU options.
 Their other plans are more enterprise-focused and offer servers at fixed monthly prices with various limitations depending on what you choose.
 MacinCloud is what we’d suggest those looking to use the technology for app development consider first.

 Are Cloud Macs a Viable Alternative To “Real” Macs?

 The answer to this question is yes.
 Absolutely.
 As long as your use case fits the limitations of the technology and service.
-They aren’t an alternative to your personal Mac and the way most people use them, but it’s a brilliant offering for people who don’t use Macs as part of their normal workflow, but need tools to tap into the Mac market.
-The good news is that many of these plans offer a short trial, so why not go see for yourself?
+They aren’t an alternative to your personal Mac and the way most people use them, but it’s a brilliant offering for people who don’t use Macs as part of their normal workflow but need tools to tap into the Mac market.
+The good news is that many of these plans offer a short trial, so why not go see them for yourself?